 The Archives offers a vast amount of original primary source material that can illuminate and support research in the area of economic development.
 Topics include:

-- • the economic history of its member countries
+- the economic history of World Bank Group member countries

 Research Material Contained in the Archives

 The Archives contains the administrative and operational records created by the World Bank Group institutions, and offers a vast amount of original primary source research material related to economic development.
-Our records cover a broad perspective on the business activities of the Bank, including records related to lending operations, policy decision making, relations with donor and client countries, and administration.
+Our records provide evidence of all of the business activities of the Bank, including lending operations, policy decision making, relations with donor and client countries, and administration.

-Other records related to development assistance which can be found in the World Bank Group Archives are:
+Other topics related to World Bank history which can be explored in the records of the World Bank Group Archives are:

 The internal organizational and structural mechanisms of the World Bank Group are also described in the archival records.
 Included are: